paulrobello/par_scrape/README.md

 - Web scraping using Playwright or Selenium
 - AI-powered data extraction and formatting
+- Can be used to crawl and extract clean markdown without AI
 - Supports multiple output formats (JSON, Excel, CSV, Markdown)
 - Customizable field extraction
 - Token usage and cost estimation